pantrypoints/sp/content/en/research/countries/china/xi/chapter-04d.md

 members of society, which is relative to poverty and is a concentrated embodiment of the development level of social productive forces.
 In this sense, common prosperity is a concept that reflects specific productive forces and production relations.
-The Communist Party of China has always regarded sharing the fruits of development and leading the people to achieve common prosperity as its value goal.
+The CCP has always regarded sharing the fruits of development and leading the people to achieve common prosperity as its value goal.

 After the founding of New China, Comrade Mao Zedong raised the issue of common prosperity and